sgfdevs/treasurer-reports/README.md

 ## Usage

 Review these documents for insights into Springfield Devs financial position and financial transactions.
-We provide this information in an effort to be more transparent and more accountable to our [Members](https://sgf.dev/member) and our [Sponsors](https://sgf.dev/sponsor).
+We provide this information to be transparent and accountable to our [Members](https://sgf.dev/member) and our [Sponsors](https://sgf.dev/sponsor).
 We are exploring other Git-friendly ways to publish this information, so that members can view differences between reporting versions

 Contact [Springfield Devs Treasurer](mailto:treasurer@sgf.dev) with questions or comments.